MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_MobileCampaigns.md

     This allows you to specify which actions to count as conversions, as recorded by UET.
 You have two options for choosing conversion goals: <br> <br>

-    - Use your account's **Include in “Conversions”** setting.
+    - Use your account's **Include in â€œConversionsâ€** setting.
 This applies your account's conversion goals to this campaign.
 To see which conversion goals are included in your account settings: From the navigation menu on the left, hover over **Conversions** and select **Conversion goals**.
     - Choose specific conversion goals for this campaign.

     Learn more about conversion goals: [What are conversion goals and goal types?](hlp_BA_CONC_UETv2CTGoalType.md)